pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Persistence Model
 =================

-When storing events, domain events of different types are mapped to a namedtuple, and the namedtuple is used to create a database record.

 The fields of the namedtuple define the persistence model for storing domain events.
 The field names of a suitable database table will match the field names of the namedtuple.

+Domain events of different types can be mapped to a single namedtuple type, and a namedtuple can be used to create a database record.
 The database records can be selected and converted to namedtuples, and the namedtuples can be mapped back to domain event objects.

 SequencedItem